gr8big/pbnj/docs/api.md

 - A 1-byte length marker, defining length `n`
 - A `n`-byte command type, which denotes the handler the client would like to initiate.

+> [!NOTE]
+> To ensure safe communications, the server and client should use very different command IDs.
+> It is recommended to only allow clients to use 0 through 2147483647, and only allow the server to use 2147483648 through 4294967294.

 After a command has been initiated, any number of frames can be sent.
 Frames are a one-byte marker followed by the payload, where the marker denotes the type of frame.
 The following frame types are available:
 - `00` - Null frames - Utterly useless.
 - `40` - Binary frames - Sending of binary data.